Islandora/documentation/tests/README_TESTING.txt

 The test sets up the islandora module with the default server settings.
 This means it will expect a Fedora server to be running on localhost:8080 with the usual defaults.
-The tests also expect the Islandora demo objects, i.e., islandora:top, islandora:demos collections, etc. to be installed.
+The tests also expect the Islandora demo objects, i.e., islandora:root, islandora:demos collections, etc. to be installed.
 (Go to Administer -> Site Configuration -> Fedora Colleciton List and click the Install Demos tab and follow the instructions.)